radiantlogic-v8/documentation-new/documentation/tuning/optimize-views.md

 LDAP backends are any source accessed via LDAP.
 This includes Sun Java Directory, IBM Directory Server, and Active Directory among others.

+For certain configurations/use cases, there are different parameters that may be enabled to improve processing/performance.
+They are located on the Control Panel > Setup > Directory Namespace > Namespace Design.
+Navigate below the Root Naming Context section and select the node representing your LDAP backend.
+On the right side, select the ADVANCED SETTINGS tab.
+Each optimization is described below.

+>[!note]
+>Some optimization settings are only configurable in the Classic Control Panel and this is noted in the respective section.

 ### Disable Referral Chasing